abolhassani-dev/versucture-smc-demo/README.md

 ### 1. Pine Script Indicator (TradingView)

 A custom indicator for TradingView that overlays SMC structures directly on price charts.
-This demo version implements **Order Block detection** as a representative sample of the methodology.

-See: `order-block-demo.pine`
+Identifies all structural elements automatically across any symbol or timeframe.

 ### 2. Multi-Symbol Telegram Screener

 A backend service that monitors multiple symbols across multiple timeframes simultaneously and sends real-time Telegram alerts when price interacts with key POIs.

-> **Note:** The screener source is proprietary, but the architecture is shown below.

 **Architecture:**
 TradingView Webhook → Alert Router → Symbol/Timeframe Filter